"Test yourself for chlamydia & gonorrhoea with one of our safe and confidential kits."

 Infections tested for

-This test does not look for chlamydia infection in your throat or rectum, or for any other infection.
+This test does not look for chlamydia or gonorrhoea infection in your throat or rectum or for any other infection.

-This test kit is unlikely to pick up signs of chlamydia if you caught it within the last two weeks.
+This test kit is unlikely to pick up signs of chlamydia or gonorrhoea infection if you caught them within the last 2 weeks.

 How long do I have to wait for my results?

-Your chlamydia test results will normally be ready within three working days of your sample arriving at our partner laboratory.
+Chlamydia and gonorrhoea test results are normally ready within 3 working days of your sample arriving at our partner laboratory.
 You will receive a text and an email when your result is ready.

 How do I access my test results?